Wolox/aws-deploy-script-frontend/README.md

 - The `aws.js` file should be at the root of your project, it will contain credentials and will export them as an object like this:

+- The `aws.js` file also contains a specific object called metrics to persist the measured `deploy-time` in a db.
+If you do not wish to persist the metric the object can be removed.

 ```js
 module.exports = {
   development: {